-ESCI is known for its first class motivational and workshop presentations that cover a wide range of audiences.
+Over the past 30 years, ESCI has offered presentations for conferences and professional workshops, providing invaluable training and information for participants.
+ESCI is known for its first-class motivational and workshop presentations that cover a wide range of audiences.

 Managing the New Reality

-This session concentrates on the value of behavioral documentation and how it can be of big assistance in helping a supervisor get the most out of his or her subordinates.
+This session concentrates on the value of behavioral documentation and how it can assist a supervisor in achieving the most out of his or her subordinates.
 We discuss why it is important to document performance, the internal biases supervisors must be aware of when observing and documenting performance, and how understanding those biases can make the documentation more beneficial.
 This will also include a discussion about how to write behavioral documentation in a way that will give a supervisor support for performance appraisal ratings, discipline, and positive reinforcement, as well as giving them the best chance to get the performance desired from their subordinates.

 Inclusive Leadership/Implicit Bias

 This discussion involves how leaders can recognize and identify the implicit and explicit biases within themselves that may prevent them from assessing their personnel in an accurate way.
 A pitfall of these biases is that they may prevent leaders from including people who are different than themselves from appropriate inclusion in work activities and career development.
 All people have unique biases that come from their individual surroundings and upbringing from the day they were born.
 We will show how to identify personal biases and remove them from your personnel assessments using a method we call Directed Thought.